 This 100-hour training begins with a retreat beginning the evening of Wed., Oct.
 28 and ending the afternoon of Fri., Oct.
-30 at the Eldorado Hotel & Spa in Santa Fe, N.M. (where the Power of Words Conference will be held immediately following), and continues through mid-December with online study and community support, weekly video conferences with entrepreneurs and leaders in the field, weekly group check-ins and discussions, individual consultations with Laura and Caryn, and a toolkit of resources for planning, marketing, further training, and next steps.
+30 at the Eldorado Hotel & Spa in Santa Fe, N.M. (where the Power of Words Conference immediately follows), and continues through January with online study and community support, weekly video conferences with entrepreneurs and leaders in the field, weekly group check-ins and discussions, individual consultations with Laura and Caryn, and a toolkit of resources for planning, marketing, further training, and next steps.

 "The training gave me the tools to wade through all the possibilities, identify those that best expressed my values, and make a plan for my future.”

 ~ Diane Glass,